Dropbox displays sharing notifications on the desktop

 The Dropbox team is releasing experimental versions of the service's client regularly on the official forum.
 These versions more often than not contain new features that Dropbox wants to test before making them available to all users of its service.
 A new version of Dropbox was released today by the team that adds a new feature to desktop clients of the service.

-You probably know that you can share links pointing to files with other Dropbox members or publicly.
+You probably know that you can share links pointing to files with other Dropbox members or share them publicly instead.
 You add the names or emails of people you want to share a particular file or folder with and once you hit the submit button, they will receive notification about the shared contents via email.

 The new feature of Dropbox 1.7.2 adds these sharing notifications to the desktop client so that you can always take a look at the most recent folder and file shares.